Kong/kong/UPGRADE.md

   the [Admin API
   reference](https://docs.konghq.com/0.14.x/admin-api/#add-certificate) for
   more details.
-- Filtering by username in the `/consumers` endpoint is not supported with `/consumers?username=...`.
-Instead, use `/consumers/{username}` to retrieve a Consumer by its username.
-Filtering with `/consumers?custom_id=...` is still supported.
+- Filtering by username in the `/kongsumers` endpoint is not supported with `/kongsumers?username=...`.
+Instead, use `/kongsumers/{username}` to retrieve a kongsumer by its username.
+Filtering with `/kongsumers?custom_id=...` is still supported.

 #### 2. Deprecation Notices